Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

-We report in Table \ref{table:ToANoisy} the numerical evaluations of the ToA ranging-based methods under a more realistic scenario, where prominent sources of ToA measurement errors are taken into account.
-The performance of the realistic Robustness Scenario of LocUNet is also shown for comparison.
-We considered 3 BSs per map, for all the methods.

-There are several factors which deteriorate the accuracy of ToA measurements at a UE, e.g. clock offset and skew (synchronization errors), quantization of the measured values, additional thermal noise, or failures in resolving the multipath components.
+In practice, there are several factors which deteriorate the accuracy of ToA measurements at a UE, e.g., clock offset and skew (synchronization errors), quantization of the measured values, additional thermal noise, or failures in resolving the multipath components.
 In the numerical experiments, we only took into account the inaccuracy due to the quantization (in LTE, ToAs are quantized to intervals of 9.77 meters), the thermal noise and the clock error and modeled them altogether with a single additional Gaussian noise variable with zero mean and standard deviation $\sigma$, as proposed in \cite{probToA}.
-As in \cite{probToA}, we took $\sigma=20$ meters, and we also evaluated the methods with $\sigma=10$m (cf. Table \ref{table:ToANoisy}).
-We see that, the LocUNet under the Robustness Scenario outperforms all the ToA ranging-based methods.
+As in \cite{probToA}, we took $\sigma=20$ meters, and also evaluated the methods with $\sigma=10$m and under no measurement noise, $\sigma=0$ (cf. Table \ref{table:ToAAll}).
+For all the cases, all the 5 BSs or a subset of 3 BSs are taken into consideration.

-\begin{remark} We argue that the ToA measurements based on the dominant paths, together with the additional measurement noise we considered, provide a fair, if not favorable, comparison of the performances of the ToA ranging-based methods with that of LocUNet in Robustness Scenario.
-A more detailed study of the ToA-based methods is, however, beyond the scope of the current paper.
-We hope that interested researchers would evaluate their ToA-based methods using the presented RadioToASeer Dataset, and improve the state-of-the-art localization performance in realistic urban setting. \end{remark}
+For the robust ToA methods \cite{SDPR,ImpSDPR,BisecRob}, we pick the NLOS bias $b$ at CDF 0.9 (20 m), as suggested in \cite{Correntropy}, and also at CDF 0.5 (0.7 m) (cf. Fig. \ref{fig:eCDF}).

+We report the simulation results in Table \ref{table:ToAAll}.
+We added the results of LocUNet in the Nominal and Robustness Scenarios, at the bottom of the Table, for comparison.
+The results of LocUNet under the Nominal and Robustness Scenarios should be compared with the ToA ranging-based methods under no additive measurement noise and under noisy measurements, respectively.
+We observe that LocUNet outperforms all the compared ToA-based methods in all the settings.